Alphabetical Plant Listing

 Clematis Blooming Calendar

 Clematis enjoy a long flowering season.
-Did you know that your garden could have clematis in bloom throughout the year, starting with Clematis armandii in early spring and finishing with Clematis cirrhosa in mid/late winter?
+Did you know your garden could have clematis in bloom throughout the year, starting with Clematis armandii in early spring and finishing with Clematis cirrhosa in mid/late winter?

-Gardeners are often attracted by the dramatic and eye-catching Large Flowered Clematis blooms or by the spectacular Clematis montana covered with thousands of delightfully fragrant flowers.
+Gardeners are often attracted by the dramatic and eye-catching Large Flowered Clematis blooms or the spectacular Clematis montana covered with thousands of delightfully fragrant flowers.
 Many are not aware of the early flowering or late blooming beauties included in the genus.

 Guide Information